TejasRocks123/barber-shop/README.md

 A website provides an opportunity to build and reinforce the brand identity of the barbershop.
 Lack of a consistent brand image may lead to decreased recognition and customer loyalty.

-Creating a comprehensive website that addresses these issues can enhance the overall customer experience, streamline operations, and contribute to the growth and success of the barber shop.
+Creating a comprehensive website that addresses these issues can enhance the overall customer experience, streamline operations, and contribute to the growth and success of the barbershop.

 # industry type
-# The personal Care and Grooming industry
+# The Personal Care and Grooming industry

 # core Azure services
 # Azure app services for hosting website